 We are interested in how plants sense and respond to their environment and how these signals regulate plant development.
 The research emphasis of the lab is to try and understand these processes at the cellular level.
 We combine advanced microscopy approaches such as confocal microscopy with biochemistry and molecular biology to address a wide range of biological questions:

-Right: Arabidopsis plant having its long distance systemic signaling system being activated by addition of the neurotransmitter glutamate.
+Right: Arabidopsis plant having its long distance systemic signaling system being activated by addition of the plant wound signal glutamate.

 S.T.E.A.M.